fabricio-entringer/rest-health/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+For detailed technical information, development setup, coding standards, and contribution guidelines, please see our [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.